-Pursuant to a Brokerage Services Agreement effective September 1, 2016, as amended, among ABA Retirement Funds, TD Ameritrade, Inc. and TD Ameritrade Clearing, Inc., which, together with TD Ameritrade, Inc., we refer to as TD Ameritrade, TD Ameritrade provides brokerage services for the Self-Directed Brokerage Accounts offered as a part of the Program.
-The Brokerage Services Agreement cannot be terminated by TD Ameritrade prior to March 31, 2025 other than for cause upon six months' prior notice to ABA Retirement Funds.
-In order to terminate the Brokerage Services Agreement on or after March 31, 2025, TD Ameritrade must provide ABA Retirement Funds with at least twelve months' advance notice of its intent to terminate the Agreement and may terminate the agreement only as of the end of a quarter.
-If TD Ameritrade provides this notice of intent to terminate, ABA Retirement Funds can elect to extend the term of the Agreement for up to an additional twelve months.
+Pursuant to a Brokerage Services Agreement effective September 1, 2016, as amended, among ABA Retirement Funds, TD Ameritrade, Inc. and TD Ameritrade Clearing, Inc., which agreement was assumed by Charles Schwab & Co., Inc., which we refer to as Schwab, Schwab provides brokerage services for the Personal Choice Retirement Accounts® offered as a part of the Program.
+The Brokerage Services Agreement cannot be terminated by Schwab prior to March 31, 2025 other than for cause upon six months' prior notice to ABA Retirement Funds.
+In order to terminate the Brokerage Services Agreement on or after March 31, 2025, Schwab must provide ABA Retirement Funds with at least twelve months' advance notice of its intent to terminate the Agreement and may terminate the agreement only as of the end of a quarter.
+If Schwab provides this notice of intent to terminate, ABA Retirement Funds can elect to extend the term of the Agreement for up to an additional twelve months.
 ABA Retirement Funds has the right to terminate the Brokerage Services Agreement at any time upon six months' notice.